KRISHkg31/What-s-App-Chat-Analyzer/README.md

 Follow these steps if you're looking to understand your WhatsApp conversations:

 1. Start by exporting the chat (without media) from WhatsApp.
-2. Head over to the **Wanalycia** portal. live Demo: [Wanalyicia: WhatsApp Chat Analyzer](https://whastapp-chat-anlyzer-lzi5.onrender.com/)
+2. Head over to the **What's App Chat Analyzer** portal. live Demo:
 3. Click on the upload icon to insert the chat file.
 4. If it's a group chat, you can select specific users for analysis.
 5. Choose the type of analysis you're interested in.
-6. Let Wanalycia work its magic and prepare to be amazed!
+6. Let What's App Chat Analyzer work its magic and prepare to be amazed!

 ## 📦 Dependencies